 • Liver function

 The thing you notice right away about turmeric is its bright yellow colour.
-This is what gives the traditional curry spice it’s colour but also is the colouring of mustard and many other prepared and preserved foods like pickes, salad dressing, cheeses and even textiles.
+This is what gives the traditional curry spice it’s colour but also is the colouring of mustard and many other prepared and preserved foods like pickles, salad dressing, cheeses and even textiles.
 Most curry blends and prepared foods have minimal amounts of turmeric in them though so if you want the health benefits you should go for the straight powder.

 Chinese and Indian Ayurvedic systems of medicine have used turmeric as an anti-inflammatory agent to treat a wide variety of conditions, including flatulence, jaundice, menstrual difficulties, bloody urine, hemorrhage, toothache, bruises, chest pain, and colic.